 Most people from Florida enjoy the sunshine, and there is probably a reason you’re not moving to Seattle.
 Nevada has incredible weather, with cities like Las Vegas boasting over 300 days of sunshine a year.
 This makes it the third sunniest city in the country.
 So, don’t forget to pack your sunscreen as you make your move from Florida to Nevada.

 Only seven states do not have an income tax.
 Anyone moving from Florida to Nevada will be happy to know their situation won’t be changing.
 Florida doesn’t have a personal income tax, and neither does Nevada.
 So, you won’t have to redo your budget completely, as this will be similar.

 The average home cost in Nevada is hovering just under $300,000 these days.
 That is a bit pricey compared to the national average and definitely a jump from Florida’s $237,100 average.
 But, keep neighboring states in mind.
 The western US tends to be quite expensive, so Nevada is a spectacular deal when you look at the other options.

 Cost of Moving from Florida to Nevada

 Moving costs differ based on distance, how much stuff there is, how much it weighs, time restrictions, and more.
-The average cost of moving Florida to Nevada is $3,869.75.
+The average line haul cost of moving with Allied from Florida to Nevada is $3,900.
 Depending on just where you land in the state, this price could go up or down as well.